Vehicle Loading Crane (CV) Licence Course

 WorkSafe may send an assessor/inspector to the workplace to make sure that all is above board & compliant.
 WorkSafe will then issue us with an authorisation.
 Without this authorisation, all paperwork will be null & void and WorkSafe Victoria will not issue a High Risk Licence.
 If an applicant withdraws from the course or does not sit the assessments as originally notified to WorkSafe, RTO’s must contact WorkSafe as soon as possible with an amendment to the Notice of Intention.
 Please note that once these details have been sent to Worksafe, it is not permitted to allow a substitution of a notified applicant for a new proposed applicant.

-A mandated Assessment Instrument has been developed for each unit of competency.
+A mandated Assessment Instrument has been developed for each High Risk Licence unit of competency.
 The Assessment Instruments have been endorsed by Safe Work Australia, the national body with responsibility for work health and safety matters.
 RTOs that have HRW licensing units of competency on their scope of registration must use the mandated Assessment Instruments.

-We appreciate that some people may be really good crane operators which means they should have no problems with the practical, but the theory is what we are finding that people are having problems with.
+We appreciate that some people may be really good Vehicle Loading Crane operators which means they should have no problems with the practical, but the theory is what we are finding that people are having problems with.
 Because this unit of competency is nationally accredited, it involves questions about the new Work Health and Safety laws that all other states have adopted.
-Even though Victoria has chosen not to adopt these, the unit still requires the candidates to have knowledge of them.
+Even though Victoria has chosen not to adopt these, the unit still requires the Participants to have knowledge of them.
 This is why it is so important that you must STUDY the information in the Study Guide.
 Just reading it once is not enough.

-All participants are required to study the Vehicle Loading Crane Study Guide and complete the Learner Workbook prior the course.
+All participants are required to study the Vehicle Loading Crane Study Guide and complete the Vehicle Loading Crane Learner Workbook prior the course.
 This puts everyone attending the course on the same base level of knowledge.
 It is very important that you STUDY the information in the Study Guide.
 Just reading it once is not enough, and you need to have the book longer than a week.

-Candidates are required to complete a written, calculations and practical assessment for this High Risk Licence.
+Participants are required to complete a written, calculations and practical assessment for this High Risk Licence.

 What to bring